(Originally published, Nov-2016, then updated by Tania, September-2018)

 Using a very large spoon (so as not to break up the broccoli) fold it all together.

 - Yes, I know the eggs and the almonds are missing…I don’t add the eggs here as they will break up when you are mixing it all together and I prefer to scatter the almonds over the top or they just kinda get lost…and I also think it looks prettier. 🙂

 So, lay half of the dressed salad onto a platter.

 Place half of the egg wedges here and there.

-Next, sprinkle half of the sliced almonds on.
+Next, sprinkle on half of the sliced almonds.

-Place the rest of the salad on and then lay the rest of the egg wedges over and lastly scatter the rest of the almonds on.
+Place the remainder of the salad on.
+Lay the rest of the egg wedges over and lastly scatter over the rest of the almonds.

 Great on its own or as a side salad, served with…..well anything you like!

 Keepin’ it fresh – Keep it covered in the fridge for up to 2 days, but I have to say that this salad is best eaten on the day as the broccoli loses its colour.